mgo-tec/ESP32_SSD1331/README.md

 Use SPI.h library

 # Change log
+(1.71)
+I created a class with the following scroll function added with an argument to reset the scroll.

+- HVsizeUp_Scroller_8x16_RtoL
+- HVsizeUp_Vscroller_16x16

 (1.7)
 16x16 font was made horizontally long size letters so that it can be scrolled vertically.
 And we made it possible to invert characters in black and white.